Skip to content

 10. How will my property be impacted by the project?

 The preliminary Right of Way Acquisition Plat (posted to the Project Library) was approved by the Kenai Peninsula Borough and depicts the areas that DOT&PF anticipates permanent interest, including both fee acquisitions and easements.
 Temporary easements and permits to facilitate construction activities - such as constructing driveways – will also be sought by the DOT&PF later in the ROW process.
-Contact directly with impacted owners will be made once the ROW acquisitions phase has been opened, which is expected to occur in 2024 pending funding availability.
+The Department received funding to acquire ROW in the summer of 2024 and contracted a consultant to assist with ROW acquisitions.
+ROW agents representing the Department will contact owners of impacted property directly to work through the appraisal and acquisition process.

 11. Will roadway shoulders be provided?
 Will they be paved?